 Each week, our My Top 5 series highlights a Houstonian who is shaping the culture of the city and making an out-sized impact on its character.
 In turn, each shares their own favorite things to do in Houston when not hard at work.
-This week, we’re very pleased to feature Bryan Caswell, chef and restauranteur of Reef, Little Bigs, El Real Tex-Mex Café, Jackson St BBQ, and 3rd Bar.
+This week, we’re very pleased to feature Bryan Caswell, the chef and restauranteur behind Reef, Little Bigs, El Real Tex-Mex Café, Jackson St BBQ, and 3rd Bar.

 My Top 5 Things to Do in Houston

 - The Waugh Bridge Bat Colony – Head to Buffalo Bayou Park at dusk to see the Mexican free-tailed bat colony emerge.

 - The Orange Show – Houston’s Visionary Arts program is outta sight and it all starts with The Orange Show.

 - Captain Foxheart’s Bad News Bar and Spirit Lodge – This is my go-to for an Old Fashioned and a So & So Collins on a week night.
 Captain Foxheart’s Bad News Bar and Spirit Lodge has the only balcony on the main strip and Justin Burrows serves some of the best fancy cocktails in the state.